 The register may also list students who are not making good progress or meeting their age related expectation and where additional support and provision is needed.
+These students may be identified as having an Additional Educational Need (AEN).
 It is a fluid document that is regularly updated, therefore, numbers of students on the register and the information contained will be subject to change.

 All personal documents are saved securely onto the 'P Drive'.
-All confidential reports are stored securely in the student's file in the Personalised Learning office.
+All confidential reports are stored securely in the student's file in the SENCO office.